≡ Menu

 Underlying Cause of Seborrhea in Dogs

-Seborrhea could be caused by an underlying cause.
+An underlying cause could cause seborrhea.
 That’s why it is known as a secondary condition.
-This means, once you treat the underlying disease then seborrhea will eventually go away.
+This means that seborrhea will eventually disappear and ultimately go away once you treat the underlying disease.
 Some of the primary conditions that lead to seborrhea include:

-Also, you must know that seborrhea can be made worse if the skin gets a bacterial infection, yeast infections (which happens more rapidly with the presence of fatty acids) or fungal infections.
+Also, you must know that seborrhea can be made worse if the skin gets a bacterial infection, yeast infections (which happen more rapidly with the presence of fatty acids), or fungal infections.

-• Or sulfur compounds, especially for the areas which are not covered by fur such as the ear canals.
+- Or sulfur compounds, especially for areas not covered by fur, such as the ear canals.

-So, please be sure to speak to a veterinarian before making a decision on what treatment options to try on your pet.
+So, please speak to a veterinarian before deciding what treatment options to try on your pet.

 After all…